pluralsh/documentation/getting-started/cloud-shell-quickstart.md

 Similarly to the console, you'll be guided through a setup wizard for Airflow.
 For help with configuration, refer to [this guide](../repositories/airflow.md).

-Both the console and Airflow support [Plural OIDC](../identity-and-access-management/openid-connect.md), so as long as you're logged in to app.plural.sh, you can directly access both applications.
+Both the console and Airflow support [Plural OIDC](../identity-and-access-management/openid-connect.md), so as long as you're logged in to `app.plural.sh`, you can directly access both applications.

 ## Provision the Kubernetes Cluster and Install Applications